gdg-x/hoverboard/data/posts/2016-09-10-dfua-summary.markdown

 [****DevFest Ukraine****](https://devfest.gdg.org.ua/) - it was fun, advantageous, crowded and exciting event!
-The scale of DevFest is simple breathtaking - 2 days full of Android, Web and Cloud hardcore!
+The scale of DevFest is simply breathtaking - 2 days full of Android, Web and Cloud hardcore!

 The 5th annual conference GDG DevFest Ukraine - the biggest one related to Google techlogies in CEE - was held on September 9-10, 2016 in Lviv, Ukraine.
 The conference was powered by [Google Developers Group Lviv](http://lviv.gdg.org.ua/) (GDG Lviv) in together with the Google Developer Groups from all over Ukraine.